 I used a second circular girder to form the frame of the cylinder casing this being 11 holes wide the same width as the built up ungainly looking method used in the manual and an obvious solution in model building terms.
 I have in addition used long non Meccano bolts for steps on the ladder and stanchions for the handrail round the cylinder head.
 I think this a solid looking and well proportioned model and looks very good in red and green too.
 I could have made further improvements but I did not to move too far from the original design.

 The original model and this were both powered by the E20R motor shown on the left but to preserve my 1958 vintage motor I replaced this with a modern motor.
 The picture below shows the new 12 volt motor built into a frame with similar dimensions to that of the Meccano E20R following the design of the late Norm LaCroix.
 The reduction gears are 19 tooth pinion / 57 tooth gear and a worm / 57 tooth gear directly driving the crankshaft.
-This eliminated the chain drive and made for much smoother running and the model easily runs for hours on end.
+This eliminated the chain drive and made for much smoother running and the model easily ran for hours on end when exhibited.

 The picture at bottom of the page shows the engine before the cylinder casing was fitted.
 This would have been better done before fitting the inspection platform as it was impossible to hold the nut in each corner to do this I had to resort to a piece of masking tape to hold the nut behind the end hole.